-The HIS Library is located on the basement level of our campus and is open to all students and parents from Early Years to Grade 12.
-Our collection includes a selection of physical books covering a variety of genres and topics in both fiction and non-fiction literature.
+Lower School students have access to two libraries.
+ECE's library is located on the ground floor of the ECE building, serving students from Early Years to Kindergarten and Grade 1 - 5 Lower School students' library is located on the Ground floor of the Lower School Wing in the main building.
+Our collection includes a selection of books covering a variety of genres and topics in both fiction and non-fiction literature.
 These range from Early Years board books, to engaging picture books for all ages, chapter books and PYP, MYP and DP appropriate material.
 Online research databases, such as the Encyclopedia Britannica, JSTOR and others are accessible through the library portal.
-Additionally, we have a growing selection of books in our students' home languages.
-The library is a place where students can conduct research, work on projects together or independently, relax and explore storytelling through multiple ways such as by using puppets and other materials.
+Additionally, we have a selection of books in our students' home languages.
+The library is a place where students can conduct research, work on projects together or independently, relax and explore stories through multiple ways.
+Our librarian provides teachers and students with supports and supplies in order to enhance the program of inquiry (POI), independent research projects, and the PYP Exhibition.
+Additionally, the librarian conducts lessons to support students with ethical use of digital citizenship that support proper research skills involving proper resources.